Unmasking the Modern-day Pharisee

 vultures spot something that appeals to their appetite for decaying flesh they

-swoop down in great flocks; and they all pick off pieces until it is completely
+swoop down in great flocks where they all pick off pieces until it is completely

 gone.
 Like cults, modern-day Pharisees also attack in flocks; even involving their

-children in their sinful activities.
+children in their sinful and wicked acts.
 Everyone takes their turn to pick off

-pieces of their target in an effort to completely destroy it.
+pieces of their targets in an effort to completely devour them.

 Modern-day

-compared to the Pharisees and Sadducees; two religious sects with differing
+compared to the biblical Pharisees and Sadducees; two religious sects with differing

-religious beliefs who formed an alliance against Jesus whose doctrine
+religious beliefs who formed an alliance against Jesus, whose doctrine of redemption threatened their religious traditions and their leadership roles in the assemblies.

 PHARISEES